ajakate/beemoviefier/README.md

 Save the video as `original.webm` in the beemoviefier root.

-Run `bb run original.webm samples/chimney-sample.m3u -i 1.15`
+Run `bb run original.webm samples/chimney-sample.m3u -i 1.15`.
+It should finish quite fast.

 Your converted video should look like this: